CahanLab/PySingleCellNet/README.md

 # pySingleCellNet

 ### Introduction
 SingleCellNet (SCN) is a tool to perform 'cell typing', or classification of single cell RNA-Seq data.
 Two nice features of SCN are that it works (1) across species and (2) across platforms.
 See [the original paper](https://doi.org/10.1016/j.cels.2019.06.004) for more details.
 This repository contains the Python version of SCN.
-The original code was written in R [original Github Repository](https://github.com/pcahan1/SingleCellNet/).
+The [original code](https://github.com/pcahan1/SingleCellNet/) was written in R.

 ### Prerequisites